Tor Explained: The Anonymous Layer of the Internet

 Key Takeaways

-• Bitcoin Transactions: Using Tor with Bitcoin helps obscure the geographic origin of a transaction.
+• Bitcoin Privacy: Using Tor with Bitcoin helps obscure the origin of your cryptocurrency transactions.

 What is Tor?